bansalsamarth/bansalsamarth.github.io/_posts/2019-1-7-bjp-congress-converging.md

 > This is evident not only in Gandhi’s increased demonstration of religiosity but also in the changing composition of the key Congress decision-making bodies—which have seen a sharp decline in Muslim representation since 2014.
 >
 > The Congress’s new strategy on social policy is also reflected in its silence on the Ram mandir issue.
 The party’s strategists seem to harbour the hope that the lack of any response on the party’s part will diminish the polarizing potential of this issue.

+#### Looking ahead

+This is just one explanation, and it comes with its caveats.
+For instance, ideological differences between the parties impact government priorities.

+As we head towards the general election, political analysis in this newsletter will map out such similarities and differences.
+It will be less about day-to-day political action—alliances, allegations, arithmetic—and more on issues, policies and political trends that reflect the future course of India.